 A VPN tunnel for remote clients can have two ways of accessing resources.

-- Disable Split Tunneling: In this mode VPN clients not only access internal resources but they also access the Internet using the AN gateway, in this case they will use the ASA as their default gateway.
+- Disable Split Tunneling: In this mode VPN clients not only access internal resources but also access the Internet using the LAN gateway, in this case, they will use the ASA as their default gateway.

-I will not go into the merits of one approach over the other one, but in this case we are forced to disabled split tunneling.
+I will not go into the merits of one approach over the other one, but in this case, we are forced to disable split tunneling.
 Why?
 We may have users that need to access 3rd party applications but the 3rd party vendors will only allow certain networks to connect, this for security reasons.

-- I assume you have an ASA configured and are familiar how the ASA works.
+- I assume you have an ASA configured and are familiar with the ASA.

 - I will not show how to configure the ASA for the Any Connect clients.